- 1 What is a Landing Page?

 Landing Page and Website Planning

 How you position site content is just as important as what that content says.
-So, before you even start planning the structure of your web site, plan the content architecture and build the site around your content.
+So, before you even start planning the structure of your website, plan the content architecture and build the site around your content.
+An effective WordPress website design is does not need to be expensive.